ODU-CS410-SU25-EMERALD/Tempered-AI-Wiki/functionality-registeracct.md

 ---
-title: How to register an account
+title: How to register your account
 permalink: /functionalities/registeracct/
 ---